What to do in Reunion Island?

 St. Peter’s is a beautiful town in the south of the island, and worth a visit for a day.
 In addition to the typical colonial architecture of Reunion and the many buildings to admire, the Saturday morning market also promises to have a good time.

-Things to see in Saint Pierre, on the island of Reunion:
+Things to see in Saint Pierre, in Reunion Island:

 - Old Town Hall, formerly a coffee warehouse for the Compagnie Française des Indes